Washington, D. C.

 After that there was no deterrent, no concern that we would repeat the 1972 Christmas bombing.

 Q. Did President Ford in the crisis in the spring of 1975 have the option of going back to the Congress and asking them to repeal the Cooper-Church, or asking for permission to use fighter bombers?

 Q. But he never chose to try to exercise it.

 Never tried to exercise it.

-Q. Was that because it would be fruitless?
+Q. Was that because he thought it would be fruitless?

-That's one of the problems we have with the Russians.
-The Russians say if they can't do it during Brezhnev's rule, maybe Andropov can do it.
-We'll just keep at it.
-They don't have the rapid turnover that we have in our whole system.
-Not only in attitude about policy, but also, for instance you just take a simple thing like weapons procurement.
+For instance you just take a simple thing like weapons procurement.
 Nixon starts one procurement.
-Carter cancelled it.
+Carter cancels it.
 Mr. Reagan reinstates it.
 And if you want to talk about the causes of waste of money, when you stop and start a project of that size over and over, that's about as inefficient and costly as you can get.

 Q. There were a couple of points people brought up.
 One, budgeting, did you think it was especially humiliating at the end for Congress to nickle and dime the South Vietnamese?

 It's crazy.
 Most of the problems we have are self-inflicted.
 Sometimes I just think we are nuts.
 And we do this over and over again.

 Q. What was your understanding of the effectiveness of the Christmas bombing of 1972?
 The Peace Movement has a different viewpoint from the Vietnamese and our government.
 The interpretation that I've gotten was that the North Vietnamese were literally on their knees by the time that bombing came to an end.
 Another two weeks of it and there would have been a major substantial change in their stance.